byuweb/style-guide/byu-theme-components/footer/customizations.md

 ## Social Media Links
 The byu-social-media-links contain the following social media icons: Facebook, Instagram, Twitter, Google Plus, Linkedin, Youtube, RSS, Snapchat, and Podcast.

-__Custom Links:__ The byu-social-media-links element allows you to customize your own links by setting the background-image on your link.
+__Custom Links:__ The byu-social-media-links element used within the byu-footer allows you to customize your own links by setting the background-image on your link.
 SVG images work the best.

 ## University Footer
 This is not customizable, it should always stay the same.